kieler/semantics/plugins/de.cau.cs.kieler.synccharts/README.txt

      Images, Classdiagrams for documentation, also linked from the wiki.
      So please don't remove or rename unless you also update the wiki page.

+ customIcons/*
+     Custom Icons for the graphical editor.
+Make sure also to export this folder to any application if you want to see these custom icons in e.g. an RCP

+ gmf-templates/*
+     Custom code generation templates for the diagram code generation from the gmfgen model.
+They are necessary to generate custom code required for some special features of the editor, e.g. Attribute Awareness and other stuff.